 In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is objective evidence of impairment resulting in the recognition of an impairment loss.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised is removed from equity and recognised in the consolidated statement of income.
-Impairment losses recognised in the consolidated statement of income on equity instruments are not reversed through the consolidated statement of income.
+Impairment losses recognised in the consolidated statement of income.